 - Carefully dip the strawberry hearts into the melted chocolate, pull them out, and let the excess chocolate drain off.
 If you are using small enough strawberries, you can lightly tap off the excess chocolate.
 Otherwise, use a knife to help pull off some of the excess chocolate as needed.
 Be very gentle or the strawberries will fall off the sticks.

 - If you are having a hard time with the last step, it is most easily done by using room temperature strawberries and/or using a special chocolate made for melting/dipping.
 You can also choose to cover the strawberries in the chocolate before pushing the lollipop stick into them if you have larger strawberries that don’t bear the weight of the chocolate well.

-- Stand the chocolate covered strawberry hearts up in a cake pop stand, some styrofoam or prop them up some other way until they cool and the chocolate hardens. (you can see that I was able to hold them up well in a glass jar filled with coffee beans.)
+- Stand the chocolate covered strawberry hearts up in a cake pop stand, some styrofoam or prop them up some other way until they cool and the chocolate hardens. (t I was able to hold them up well in a glass jar filled with coffee beans.)

 - Give your hearts a special touch by decorating them with ribbons.
 You can also decorate the dark chocolate by drizzling white chocolate over top or by dipping the hearts into other toppings while the chocolate is still melted.
 I kept mine plain and simple, but you can experiment and make them your own!
 Enjoy!

 This post was originally published on January 31, 2015.
 It was rewritten and republished in January 2020 with the addition of new photos, storage information, and more tips for getting the chocolate to stick to the strawberries.